“We Evangelical Christians do not give Mary her proper due.”Billy Graham

 Today, Orthodox Christians all over the world celebrate the Great Feast of the Dormition of the Theotokos (Θεοτόκος or “Mother of God”), a celebration which concludes two weeks of fasting, one of the four extended fasting periods on the Orthodox calendar.
 Meanwhile, Catholics are celebrating the Feast of the Assumption of Mary, honoring the tradition and belief that Mary did not die a natural death but ascended into Heaven, sort of like Elijah.
 Orthodox Christians neither reject nor affirm that tradition, but we honor Mary’s dormition or “falling asleep.”
 Both Orthodox and Catholics believe that Mary, like all the saints, is alive with Christ and praying for us.

 As a one-time Evangelical, I struggled more with the veneration of Mary than with nearly any other aspect of Orthodox doctrine.
 My experience was not unique.
-Most former Evangelicals (most Protestants, really) view the veneration of Mary with suspicion, as if Catholic and Orthodox Christians commit idolatry en masse every time they pray.
+Most Evangelicals (most Protestants, really) view the veneration of Mary with suspicion, as if Catholic and Orthodox Christians commit idolatry en masse every time they pray.
 Not only did I hesitate to venerate anyone other than Christ, but something about the Orthodox emphasis on Mary’s motherhood, on defining her identity based on her role as the Theotokos, the Mother of God, felt…kind of creepy.
-I get hung up on the conservative doctrines about sex, doctrines that treat sex as a link between humans and sin, so that the emphasis on Mary’s perpetual virginity bothered me.
+In the past, I got hung up on the conservative doctrines about sex, doctrines that treat sex as a link between humans and sin, so that the emphasis on Mary’s perpetual virginity bothered me.
 As if we couldn’t venerate Mary if she hadn’t been a virgin all her life!
+That bothered my Protestant mind.
 I was turned off.

-Eventually, I read Peter Gillquist’s account of a mass Evangelical conversion to Orthodoxy, entitled Becoming Orthodox.
+Eventually, I read Peter Gillquist’s account of a mass Evangelical conversion to Orthodoxy, Becoming Orthodox.
 In a chapter called “Facing Up To Mary,” Gillquist described the Scriptural and traditional support for the extreme veneration of God’s mother.
 That phrase alone, “God’s mother,” should inspire us to venerate Mary.
-It is not merely that she was sinless or a perpetual virgin; these are almost incidental points.
+It is not only that she was sinless or a perpetual virgin.
 Mary was obedient to God to a degree unmatched in Biblical or Christian tradition.
 She was the first person to acknowledge Christ’s divinity, and so she can be remembered as the first Christian.
 Early Christians referred to her as “the first of the redeemed.”
 The Second Vatican Council acknowledged her not only as the Mother of Christ but as the Mother of the Church.
-The twentieth-century Russian theologian Sergei Bulgakov said, “The Virgin Mary is the centre, invisible, but real, of the Apostolic Church.”
+The twentieth-century Russian theologian Sergei Bulgakov said, “The Virgin Mary is the center, invisible but real, of the Apostolic Church.”
 For these reasons alone, we should honor her.
 But there’s much more to the story.

 As Gillquist wrote in the chapter on Mary, the New Testament offers four important teachings about Christ’s mother.
 First, she is “the greatest woman who ever lived.
 Whereas our Lord Jesus Christ told us there was no greater man to walk the earth than John the Baptist, both the Archangel Gabriel and the saintly Elizabeth confessed to Mary, ‘Blessed are you among women.'”
 Many Orthodox would argue, given the historical veneration of Mary (which can be dated back to the first century of the Church), she can be safely described as the greatest of all God’s creation, “more honorable than the cherubim and more glorious beyond compare than the seraphim.”
 She is, of all people, the first person in honor and glory.